codingfishman/react-scroll-pagination/README.md

 Usage:`excludeElement: '#nav-bar'`

 > While the component is based on the **HEIGHT** of the document, it's quite sensible for the precision of height.
-And there are cases that the list is just part of the page, in most situations we have such as *Navbar* on the pate as well, and we need to deduct it from calculation.
+And there are cases that the list is just part of the page, in most situations we have such as *Navbar* on the page as well, and we need to deduct it from calculation.

 This props speicfy the *selector* of the element which should be deduct from height calculation.
 The *selector* could be anything compatible with jQuery, as we use jQuery here. *Currently, only one element selector is supported.*